AceCanacan/vizwiz-web-public/README.md

 Adherence to the terms and regulations of the OpenAI API is mandatory.

 ## 🤝 Contribution
-Interested in enhancing Syntask?
-Fork the project and contribute!
-Just remember to credit me in your contributions.
+Feel free to contribute to the development of VizWiz!
+Just remember to credit me for your contributions.
+You have the freedom to innovate and improve upon this project.